Networking Delegate Lunch

 LNG Infrastructure Projects: Cases & Trends

-The session will also draw attention to major developments affecting the Chinese LNG market in terms of access route (Panama canal project), regulation and, not least, as a consequence of Chinese midstream gas infrastructures expansion.
+The session will also draw attention to major developments affecting the Chinese LNG market in terms of regulation, infrastructure and market trends and interfacing with the global LNG market.

 Maggie J. HanSenior Operation EngineerShell Canada

 Jenny YangDirectorIHS Markit

 Christopher OttLead Process EngineerAir Products And Chemicals, Inc.

 Miaoru HuangSenior Manager, Asia Pacific Gas & LNGWood Mackenzie